 She loves the oldies and never misses an opportunity to dance.

 She went to all of her son’s hockey games and some of her daughter’s.

-She has taken care of senior citizens in our town for over 40 years.
+She has taken care of senior citizens in our community for over 40 years.

-Every year, my mom puts on the biggest party in town: The Taste of Melrose Park.
+Every year, my mom puts on the biggest party: The Taste of Melrose Park.
 The Taste attracts visitors from all over to celebrate the culture and cuisine of our small community.
 It’s an event that makes us all proud to be from Melrose, and Peggy works hard every year to make sure it’s special.